derekwaters/derekwaters.github.io/_posts/2023-12-22-building-a-custom-credential-plugin.markdown

 ![Test Job Template with Success](/img/customcredential/s3accesssuccess.png)

+## But Wait!
+There's More!

+Check out the [next post]({% link _posts/2024-01-20-building-a-custom-credential-plugin-redux.markdown %}) where we further secure the custom credential used to access AWS role assumption.

 ## Resources

 All of the code for this plugin (including the EE build definition and the test playbook) is available on [Github](https://github.com/derekwaters/aws_role_credential_plugin)